Employment

 d.
 Leave

-An employee is entitled to a minimum of 30 calendar days annual leave provided his service exceeds one year.
-If the employee is employed more than six months but less than a year, the leave period amounts to two calendar days per month.
+An employee is generally entitled to a minimum of 30 calendar days of annual leave.
+However, if the employee is employed less than a year but more than six months, the leave period amounts to two calendar days per month.

 Termination of the Employment Relationship